JeffreyYu2018/personal-websitev3/source/_posts/when-life-gives-you-lemons-make-the-most-out-of-them.md

 ### Ningxia night market

 This trip was kind of spontaneous.
-Since all ICLP events were cancelled, it was hard for the students to meet and interact with one another.
+Since all ICLP events were cancelled, it was hard for the students to meet and interact.
 However, little events like lunches with classmates were able to help us introduce new people to each other.
 For example, after getting lunch with some new ICLPers that were classmates of Nina's one day, we got dinner at a Japanese restaurant the following night.
 Unfortunately, the izakaya that we went too was horribly overpriced, and had a minimum cover charge of 800 NT$ ($26 USD) that we didn't see as part of the holiday season.

 ![Izakaya in Taiwan](/images/taiwan_izakaya.jpg)

 > ###### *While the izakaya looked nice, the food just wasn't up to par with the overinflated prices.*

 The sample sizes were also tiny, so I was starving afterwards.
 If there was one good thing that came from the restaurant, it was that we decided to go to the closest night market in Ningxia afterwards to fill our empty bellies.
-It was too far to walk, plus I had set up YouBike earlier that week, so we all decided to just bike the distance. (p.s.
-Biking is so much fun in Taipei!!)
+It was too far to walk, plus I had set up YouBike earlier that week, so we all decided to just bike the distance. (p.s. biking is so much fun in Taipei!!)

 ![Ningxia Night Market](/images/taiwan_ningxia_night_market.jpg)